kashrtx/Gemini-Character-Roleplay/README.md

 ## 🌐 Browser Compatibility

 - Works well on: Chrome, Firefox, Edge, and most modern browsers
-- Known issues: Safari on mobile devices may experience some functionality problems
+- Known issues: Safari on mobile devices may experience some functionality problems.
+You need to hide Toolbar for better navigation and scrolling.
 - Tested and optimized for both desktop and mobile interfaces

 ## 🔒 Privacy and Security